 The American elderberry is a good choice if you have a location that tends to be moist or wet.
-You need to make sure that the site also drains well to discourage root rots.
+You need to make sure that the site also drains well to discourage root rot.
 As long as the roots have had a chance to anchor themselves, the shrub can handle periods of drought.
-It is able to handle the pH range from acidic to alkaline.
+It is able to handle a pH range from acidic to alkaline.

 There are several methods you can use to propagate these plants.
 You can save some of the seeds and germinate them.
 You can divide large plants.
 Finally, you can take cuttings and root them.